What is Travel Burnout and How to Overcome It? Essential Tips for Full-Time Travelers

 Taking care of your physical and mental health is another major piece of the puzzle.
 It’s easy to get caught up in the excitement of new places and neglect your health, but maintaining good habits on the road is essential.
 Make sure you're staying hydrated, eating balanced meals, and getting regular exercise.
 Even something as simple as a daily walk or a quick workout can help keep you energized.

-How I Personally Balance Travel Burnout
+How I've Managed Travel Burnout

 I've essentially been on the move since 2012, when I was a kid.
 I've not had a stable home in 12 years, which is wild to think about, and let me assure you, this lifestyle has caused burnout MANY times.
 But, the freedom and flexibility it allows me continues to be invaluable and I cherish the many memories I've created these past several years.